oplS17projects/RacketCraft/README.md

 ### Evaluation of Results
 How will you know if you are successful?
 If you include some kind of _quantitative analysis,_ that would be good.
+- I think we have done this project as of 95% as planned at the beginnin since all of the goals are finished completely.
+- The other 5% are not satisfied is that the models are not as pretty as we thought.
+It's hard to make the model pretty with pure OpenGL vectors.

 ## Architecture Diagram
 ![alt tag](https://github.com/oplS17projects/RacketCraft/blob/master/Artboard.png)